inwtx/NNTP-Monitor/README.md

  the script then will sends an email to the designated email address assigned to the 'emailaddr=' variable below.
 This can ensure that remailer sysops are quickly made aware that there are messages concerning them on APAS.
- Note: 'sinntp' requires python3.
+ Note: 'sinntp' requires python3 is installed.
 Check presence by entering 'python3 -V'.

  1. Place this script in its entirety into a file named CheckApasMsgs.sh in the /home directory of any user (not root, not user mix, not any mixmaster user) and perform a